ThingSet/thingset.github.io/docs/spec/v0.6/appl_text_mode.md

 After successful authentication, the device exposes previously restricted data objects via the normal data access requests.
 The authentication stays valid until another auth command is received, either without password or with a password that doesn't match.

-## Notifications
+## Reporting

-Notifications are statements broadcast to all connected devices and no response is sent from devices receiving the message.
+Reports broadcast to all connected nodes and no response is sent from nodes receiving the message.

-**Example 1:** A statement containing the `mLive` subset, sent out by the device every 10 seconds
+**Example 1:** A report containing the `mLive` subset, sent out by the node every 10 seconds

     #mLive {"t_s":460677600,"Bat":{"rVoltage_V":12.9,"rCurrent_A":-3.14},"Solar":{"rPower_W":96.5},"Load":{"rPower_W":137.0}}

-The `_Notifications` path is used to configure the publication process itself.
+The `_Reporting` path is used to configure the publication process itself.

-**Example 2:** List all statements available for publication
+**Example 2:** List all reports available for publication

-    ?_Notifications null
+    ?_Reporting null
     :85 ["eState","mLive"]

 **Example 3:** Enable publication of `mLive` subset

-    =_Notifications/mLive {"sEnable":true}
+    =_Reporting/mLive {"sEnable":true}
     :84

 If the published object is a subset object (and not a group), the data items contained in the messages can be configured using CREATE and DELETE requests to the data object as shown in the examples above.